angomezu/Financial-Analytics-DSS/README.md

 ```
 </details>

-Semantic Layer (Power BI): The dashboard connects via Import Mode, allowing the final report to be a self-contained, high-performance artifact that doesn't require the end-user to have database access.
+**3) Semantic Layer (Power BI):** The dashboard connects via Import Mode, allowing the final report to be a self-contained, high-performance artifact that doesn't require the end-user to have database access.

 graph LR
     A [Raw Data Sources] -->|Pandas Clean & Transform| B(Python ETL)